druchefavour/Consumer_Complaint/README.md

 Build the JavaScript and HTML to display the fuel price in a line chart

 In this section we will add code for rendering the chart.

-Let us build the chart step-by-step as shown below:
+* Build the chart step-by-step as shown below:

-Create chart properties object
+* Create chart properties object

-Create categories array object
+* Create categories array object

-Create FusionCharts object for multiseries line
+* Create FusionCharts object for multiseries line

-Render the chart using the render() API.
+* Render the chart using the render() API.

-Let us load the URL http://localhost:3300/ in the browser to see both table and chart being displayed as shown in the image below:
+* Load the URL http://localhost:3300/ in the browser to see both table and chart being displayed

 # React App
 ## Build a Chat Application with ReactJS/NodeJS/Socket.IO